porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 And now click on the "Find all owned Domain Admins" custom query:
 <a href="{{ site.urlimg }}find-all-owned-das.png" target="_blank"><img src="{{ site.urlimg }}find-all-owned-das.png"></a>

 Boom, we got one.
 Notice that a <font color="#C900FF">magenta lightning bolt</font> appears on the top-left of nodes relevant to our custom query.
-Like the additions to the Node Info tab, this feature is currently only available in my <a href="https://github.com/porterhau5/BloodHound" target="_blank">forked BloodHound repo</a>.
+Like the additions to the Node Info tab, this feature is currently only available in the <a href="https://github.com/porterhau5/BloodHound" target="_blank">modified version</a> of BloodHound.

 ##### Find Shortest Paths from owned node to Domain Admins
 This is the same as the "Find Shortest Paths to Domain Admins", but we're focusing on nodes we've owned.
 You'll see in this graph that the two starting nodes, FILESERVER6 and BGRIFFIN, are marked with our owned icon: